← Back to All Blog Posts

 Why Are Order Tracking and Transparency So Important?

-This is the part where most people start talking about the Amazon Effect.
-Though the impact of their fulfillment approach has no doubt had a huge hand in shaping the way that consumers think about deliveries, they’re not necessarily the standard for big and bulky deliveries, for instance.
+This is the part where most people start talking about two things: the pandemic and the Amazon Effect.
+Though the impact of Amazon’s fulfillment approach has no doubt had a huge hand in shaping the way that consumers think about deliveries, they’re not necessarily the standard for big and bulky deliveries, or deliveries of things like building supplies or bulk food.
 But what Amazon and other businesses have done in recent years that’s so impactful is to prove that high levels of transparency are possible

 Rewind twenty years, and the average customer waiting on a new piece of exercise equipment wants exactly the same delivery experience described above—they just know they’re not going to get it, because the technology doesn’t exist.
 But today, they know that it’s possible to receive real-time updates on their orders.
 They also know that it’s possible to get real-time, self-serve order tracking on their own devices—they’ve probably experienced it with food deliveries or even some retail deliveries—with ETAs being updated in real time.
 All of this makes it that much more frustrating when they buy from a business that doesn’t offer order status updates or live tracking.